technofocus-pte/bldextndcpprcdcpbltsriopvt/Lab 5/Lab 5 - Develop a Contoso AI Travel assistant agent using Azure OpenAI and the Semantic Kernel SDK.md

 plugins, utilize decorators for functionality and descriptions, and integrate plugins into a larger application.

-**Important:** You need to complete the Setup instructions in the previous unit, Prepare, before you begin this exercise.
+**Important:** You need to complete the Setup instructions in the previous exercise, Prepare, before you begin this exercise.

 1. Create a new file named +++**CurrencyConverter.cs**+++ in the **Stater/Plugins/ConvertCurrency** folder